Administration

 She holds an Associate’s Degree in Music from Moody Bible Institute and recently earned her Bachelor’s Degree in Psychology with an emphasis in Christian Counseling from Liberty University.

 Mrs. Betts and her husband are actively involved in music, worship, and various other ministries.
-They are proud parents of three children, grandparents to two, and share their home with one dog and two cats.
+They are proud parents of three children, grandparents to three, and share their home with one dog and two cats.

 Mrs. Matthews joined West Highland after a 24-year career in IT as a software quality tester.
 Before joining the staff 10 years ago, she was actively involved as a parent at the school.
 Now, she works in the Business Office, where she oversees tuition, enrollment, payroll, and provides IT support.
 She has a deep passion for helping others and brings both dedication and enthusiasm to her role.

-Faculty
+Faculty and Staff

 Mrs. Ambrose has a Bachelor of Science degree in Mathematical Sciences with an emphasis in Computer Science from the University of North Carolina, Chapel Hill.
 She worked as a computer programmer and developed programs for NOAA, NAVOCEANO, and NOAA's Office of Oceanic and Atmospheric Research at the John C. Stennis Space Center in Mississippi, before moving to Ann Arbor, Michigan.
 Her passion is to help students learn and attain their full potential despite any learning differences.
 She has four children.
 She enjoys gardening, going for walks, hiking in the mountains, and spending time with family and friends.